 The Canadian Women’s Foundation will accept the proceeds of a retirement fund as a gift if it is named as beneficiary.
 The tax receiptable amount will be determined according to CRA Guidelines

 As a general rule, the Canadian Women’s Foundation will only accept gifts of securities that are publicly traded stocks and bonds.
-The value and the tax receiptable amount of such a donation are determined by the value of trading on the date of receipt of donation.
+The value and the tax receiptable amount of such a donation is determined by the value of trading on the date of receipt of donation.

-The Canadian Women's Foundation Board decided and enforced the rule that all the stocks and securities the Foundation receives from the donors will be sold upon completion of the stock transfer without exception.
+The Canadian Women’s Foundation Board decided and enforced the rule that all the stocks and securities the Foundation receives from donors will be sold upon completion of the stock transfer without exception.

 The Canadian Women’s Foundation will accept a charitable remainder trust as a gift if it is named as capital beneficiary.
 The tax receiptable amount will be determined according to CRA Guidelines.